Weil-Ch\^atelet divisible elements in Tate-Shafarevich groups I: The Bashmakov problem for elliptic curves over Q: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank Brian Conrad, David Harari, Joseph Oesterl\'e, Ken Ribet and Tam\'as Szamuely for several useful discussions.
+The authors would like to thank Dorian Goldfeld, David Harari, Ken Ribet and Tam\'as Szamuely for several useful discussions.
 The first author is also grateful to her advisor, Andrew Wiles, for introducing her to this method of thinking about the $p$-divisibility of the Tate-Shafarevich group.
+Finally, we would also like to thank the referees for several helpful suggestions.